Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Introduction

 MEC is known to be APX-hard even when colored by at most three colors (while it is solvable in polynomial time for two colors), and, unless P=NP, it is not approximable within factor $O(n^{1/3 - \varepsilon})$ when the number of colors is arbitrary, even when the input graph is a tree where each color appears at most twice~\cite{DBLP:conf/iwoca/AdamaszekBP14}.
 A heuristic to solve MEC is presented in~\cite{DBLP:conf/wabi/ZhengSLS11}, while in~\cite{DBLP:conf/iwoca/AdamaszekBP14}, the authors present a polynomial-time $\sqrt{2 \cdot OPT}$ approximation algorithm.

-\paragraph{Contributions and organization of the paper.} In this paper we investigate more deeply the complexity of MCC and MEC.
-More precisely, we show in Section~\ref{sec:MCC:trees} that MCC on trees is essentially equivalent to \textsc{Minimum MultiCut} on Trees, thus MCC is not approximable within factor $1.36 - \varepsilon$ unless P=NP for any $\varepsilon > 0$, but 2-approximable, it is fixed-parameter tractable and it admits a poly-kernel (when the parameter is the number of colorful components).
+\paragraph{Contributions and organization of the paper} In this paper we investigate deeper the complexity of MCC and MEC.
+More precisely, we show in Section~\ref{sec:MCC:trees} that MCC on trees is essentially equivalent to \textsc{Minimum MultiCut} on Trees, thus MCC is not approximable within factor $1.36 - \varepsilon$ unless P=NP for any $\varepsilon > 0$, but 2-approximable, it is fixed-parameter tractable (but not in subexponential-time) and it admits a poly-kernel (when the parameter is the number of colorful components).
 Moreover, in Section~\ref{sec:MCCDisjPath} we show that MCC is easily solvable in polynomial time on paths, while it is not in XP class when parameterized by the structural parameter Distance to Disjoint Paths.

 Then we consider the parameterized complexity of MEC with respect to the number $k$ of edges in the transitive closure of a solution.
 For this parameter we give in Section~\ref{sec:FPTMEC} a parameterized algorithm, by reducing the problem to an exponential kernel.
 We use a similar idea in Section~\ref{sec:kernelMECtrees}, to improve it to a poly-kernel for MEC when the input graph is a tree.
-Finally, we show in Section~\ref{sec:MECDisjPath} that results similar to those of Section~\ref{sec:MCCDisjPath}, hold also for MEC. \fullversion{ Moreover, we consider a different parameter, $k'$, which is essentially the contribution to the transitive closure of those connected components having size at least $3$.
-For this parameter, we give in Section~\ref{sec:Paramk'Tree} a fixed-parameter algorithm for MEC, when the input graph is a tree. }
+Finally, we show in Section~\ref{sec:MECDisjPath} that results similar to those of Section~\ref{sec:MCCDisjPath}, hold also for MEC.